ChurchCRM/CRM/docs/user-guide/Groups.md

 **What are Group-Specific Properties?**

-Group-Specific Properties is a powerful feature that allows you to add any fields that you need to use that do not come built-in with ChurchInfo.
+Group-Specific Properties is a powerful feature that allows you to add any fields that you need to use that do not come built-in with ChurchCRM.
 This feature allows you to, for example, add a Mentor to a person, or add an additional date (such as confirmation).
 The possibilities are endless.

 **How do I use Group-Specific Properties?**